rathergood/Crypto-Currency-Price/README.md

 # Crypto-Currency-Price
 Function to get price of a cryptocurrency into a google drive sheet.
 Uses the [coinmarketcap api](https://coinmarketcap.com/api/)
+The Function takes in two parameters:

+The **cryptocurrency** that you want the price of
+The **currency** that you want the price of the cryptocurrency to be returned in

 To use in google sheets:

 1. Open script editor (Under tools)
-2. File new "script file", give it a name
+2. File new "script file"- give it a name
 3. Paste ccprice code and save
 4. In your sheet, type in =ccprice(cryptocurrency, currency)
    example: